quicwg/ops-drafts/draft-ietf-quic-manageability.md

 addresses this problem proposing a QUIC extension to allow server-load balancer coordination to routable CIDs.

-An alternative, potentially simpler approach seem to be the use of NAT in front of such an infrastructure setup, however, hinding information about the change of the IP address or port conceals important, and security relevant information from QUIC enpoints and as such would facilitate amplification attacks (see section 9 of {{QUIC-TRANSPORT}}).
+An alternative, potentially simpler approach would seem to be the use of NAT in front of such an infrastructure setup.
+However, hiding information about the change of the IP address or port conceals important, and security relevant information from QUIC endpoints, and as such would facilitate amplification attacks (see section 9 of {{QUIC-TRANSPORT}}).

 An NAT that bleaches peer address changes, hinders the other end